7 Reasons Why Your Home Always Feels Cold in Winter

 Your HVAC Unit May Be Broken or Faulty

-If your heating system has been operating well over the years, but suddenly cannot keep up with demand, a specific piece or part could have broken.
+A specific piece or part could have broken if your heating system has been operating well over the years but suddenly cannot keep up with demand.

 There are dozens of pieces in your furnace that mechanically work together to heat your home.
-As your furnace ages, these parts experience regular wear and tear that causes them to eventually break.
+As your furnace ages, these parts experience regular wear and tear that causes them to break eventually.

 Common issues furnaces experience throughout their lifespan include worn blower bearings, a cracked heat exchanger, a tattered blower belt, or a faulty limit switch.